-She faced the beast and the pale, distracted haze vanished from her eyes.
+She faced the beast and the pale, distracted haze left her eyes.
 Her gaze was as shockingly clear as the beast’s first terrible pounce.

 Her clothes grew spikes and her fingernails became claws.
 Her teeth lengthened into knife-like fangs.
 There was no fear—only a faint, hungry smile.
 Nothing would stand between her and the place that called her.

 The beast was so purely beast it had no capacity for fear.
 It only enlarged its attack to face the foaming devil that raced toward it like a falling mountain.
 As they neared each other and the thrill of the battle consumed them, they were each drenched in their own libido.

 Time stood still.
 The beast’s face completely hid the meadow, making it hard to remember why she was there at all.
 But it was also its face that reminded her, because in it was the insistence that the meadow did not exist, mockery—mockery!—that she should desire such a foolish thing, and at the same time, loud laughter that she should dare believe that of all beings, she was allowed to enter.

 She, grown old and shriveled in her petulant, fantasy-clouded wait by the sea.
 She, a thief and a whore.
 She, destitute and homeless, ignorant and ungroomed, crowned and tattooed by years of crawling on her hands and knees looking for a thing she couldn’t even remember.

 Its face sparkled with contempt at the fantastic idea that she could possibly know or understand what lay beyond, and it was this that raised the sharpest and most dangerous of her spiked hackles.